 The electronic billboard of Guy Fieri outside Guy’s American Kitchen and Bar in New York on W 44th Street is about 20 metres high.
 Guy’s burgers are an American institution, but you don’t have to visit New York to taste them.
 You can get the real thing on Carnival’s Australian-based ships.
 Guy’s Burger Joint has been a part of the Carnival experience since 2011.
 The open-air bar ticks all the hamburger boxes and Fieri has even added a taste of Australia with the recently created Boomerang Burger – the essential ingredient being beetroot.
 It’s so relaxed you can jump straight out of the pool – order a burger – and jump straight back in after you’ve finished.
 Perhaps you should sit on a lounge chair for an hour or two if you intend to plunge down Green Thunder!

-There’s something magical that happens as you climb the “glass” staircase to Deck 10 and enter the Nouveau Restaurant.
-It is the ultimate in opulent, romantic dining at sea.
-You are greeted with a smile by glove wearing wait staff and often seated with uninterrupted views of the Pacific Ocean.
-The restaurant seats 152 guests, and the meal will cost you $40 per head for dinner and $30 per head for lunch.
-You should dress up to dine at Nouveau.
+There’s something magical that happens as you climb the “glass” staircase to Deck 10 and enter the Nouveau Restaurant with uninterrupted views of the Pacific Ocean.
 It has that kind of upmarket Steak House feel to it.
 There’s no doubt that this is a “meat lover’s” paradise, though there are vegetarian options too.
 The steaks are oh so plump, juicy and sweet.
-It’s the perfect setting to perhaps propose, celebrate an anniversary or even host a wedding party.
+It’s the perfect setting to celebrate an anniversary, milestone birthday or just getaway for a date night.

 The Chef’s Table*

 Memo: Book this as soon as you get on board.
-It may cost $75 per head, but it is arguably the best meal you will ever eat for that price.
-It’s not often that you get the “rounds of the kitchen” and it’s such a pleasant experience.
 The journey to The Chef’s Table starts with a tour of the galley, free-flowing champagne and a delicious assortment of canapés.
-This seven-course degustation meal, eventually served to 14 of my fellow guests, in the Dancin’ nightclub is something every “food lover” should experience.
+This seven-course degustation meal, eventually served to 14 fellow guests is something every “food lover” should experience.
 The menu changes often but usually includes blue swimmer crab, barramundi, Waygu beef and at least two desserts.
 Oh, and did we mention, red and white wine.
 Divine.
 This is a feast to share, and remember.

 ^On Carnival Spirit only